For whom and for what?

 An application for an Artist-in-Residency Grant can be submitted using the Mondriaan Fund’s online application system.
 You will have to have an account in order to do this.
 The system will allow you to fill in an online application form and submit it along with the annexes requested in the checklist below.
 Click here for the FAQ about online applications.

 Grant applications can only be applied for during the relevant application rounds.
-For studios outside the Netherlands, there are three deadlines: 18 April, 22 September and 13 October 2017.
-The explanations specify for each studio which deadline applies.
-The deadline for the studios located in the Netherlands click here.
+For studios outside the Netherlands, there are two deadlines in 2018: April 16 and October 15, 5.00 PM.
+The explanations per studio (in Dutch) will specify for each studio which deadline applies.
+The deadline for the studios located in the Netherlands is July 2, 5.00 PM.

 Currently the checklist is only available in Dutch.